frankiesanjana/bake-it-better/docs/Testing.md

 - User story testing of the deployed site
 - Automated Django testing
 - Manual testing of the deployed site
-- Testing of the deployed site across a range of screen sizes and devices
+- Testing of the deployed site across a range of browsers, screen sizes and devices
 - Colour contrast testing in order to ensure accessibility
 - Validator testing
 - Resolved Bugs